z3r0c10wn/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 Worker
 ~~~~~~

-Worker nodes are responsible of two main tasks:
+Worker nodes are responsible for two main tasks:

     - Synchronizing :ref:`integrity files <integrity-thread>` from the master node.
     - Sending :ref:`agent status updates <agent-info-thread>` to the master.